 - BJJ Guard mobility drills

 The guard is one of the basics of BJJ positions.
 A dominant jiu-jitsu guard will help you to stay safe from attacks.
-It will open your road to plenty of Brazilian jujitsu submissions, Sweeps, and transitions to another type of guard and dominant positions.
+Sweeping and transitioning to other types of the guard and dominant positions will open your road to plenty of Brazilian jujitsu submissions.

-Feel free to let us know what type of Brazilian jui jitsu guard do you play?
+Feel free to let us know what type of Brazilian jui jitsu guard you play.
 Why?

 The guard is a ground position in Brazilian jiu jitsu martial art, where the guy in the bottom is going to install a type of control using his / her hands and legs (there are many types of guards in BJJ).